AdobeaAfia/binary_trees/README.md

 * **22. Rotate left**
   * [103-binary_tree_rotate_left.c](./103-binary_tree_rotate_left.c): C function
-  that performs a left-rotation on a binary tree.
+  that performs a left rotation on a binary tree.
   * Returns a pointer to the new root node of the tree after rotation.

 * **23. Rotate right**